Field Trip Grants

 Grant amounts depend on the number of students participating.
 Successful grant applications typically receive no more than $10/student.
 Receipts/Purchase Orders must be submitted to receive funding.

 Applications will be reviewed by representatives from the Tennessee State Parks Conservancy, Tennessee State Parks and donors (as applicable).

 Programs that serve underserved students, such as Title One, will be given preference.

 Applicants, both those who will receive the grant and those who do not, will be notified by March 1st.

 Pre and post activity descriptions (and examples, documentation etc. if possible) and final evaluation must be submitted within 30 days of field trip.

 The reimbursement request form must be submitted within 30 days of field trip will all receipts/purchase orders.
 Accommodations will be considered to schools that require advance funding.

 Expenses will be reimbursed within two weeks of receipt of ALL final grant documents (pre and post activity descriptions, evaluation and receipts/purchase orders).

-- Tennessee State Park field trip grants are only available to Tennessee public schools students in Kindergarten-8th grade in eligible counties (see list below).
+- Tennessee State Park field trip grants are only available to Tennessee public schools students in Kindergarten-8th grade.

 - Field trips must include a scheduled ranger-led visit to one of the 56 parks included in the Tennessee State Park system.
 If you receive the grant you are responsible for contacting the park to schedule your visit.